null

 Color

-Besides numerous depictions of the Royal Purple as lilac-blue, the diamond is actually purple.
+Besides numerous depictions of the Royal Purple as lilac-blue, the diamond is purple.

 Cut and Shape